The Perfect Storm on Mars

 Mars Dust vs. Rover Power

-As the Martian dust storm grew, the Opportunity rover's power levels plummeted, forcing the rover to fall silent on June 12, 2018.
+As the Martian dust storm grew, the Opportunity rover's power levels plummeted, forcing the rover to fall silent on June 10, 2018.
 (This NASA chart shows how those levels changed over time.)
-The biggest risk to Opportunity from the dust storm is power.
-During Martian winter, Opportunity would be at risk from bitter cold temperatures that could kill the rover if it could not power its heaters.
-But in June 2018, it is almost summer on Mars, so the temperatures will never reach below the danger limit, according to NASA.
+The biggest risk to Opportunity from the dust storm was power loss.
+During Martian winter, Opportunity would be at risk from bitter cold temperatures that could kill the rover if it could not turn on its heaters.

-So power is the main need.
-If it falls too low, Opportunity's mission clock (which tells the rover when to wake up and check if it has enough power to phone home) could shut down.
-That would require a lengthy workaround on the rover's part to find out what time it is on Mars before it could call home.
+And if power levels got too low, Opportunity's mission clock (which told the rover when to wake up and check if it had enough power to phone home) could shut down.
+That would require a lengthy workaround on the rover's part to find out what time it was on Mars before it could call home.

-NASA scientists are optimistic that Opportunity will survive this storm.
-After all, it's not the rover's first "dust-up" (sorry, couldn't resist) on Mars.
+NASA scientists were initially optimistic that Opportunity would survive the monster 2018 storm.
+After all, it was not the rover's first "dust-up" (sorry, couldn't resist) on Mars.

-In 2007, a massive storm encircled Mars for two weeks and Opportunity lost contact with Earth for days as it endured the dusty weather event.
-The rover survived, and scientists are hopeful it will do so again.
+In 2007, a massive storm encircled Mars for two weeks, and Opportunity lost contact with Earth for days as it endured the dusty weather event.
+The rover survived, and scientists were hopeful it will do so again.

 What about the Curiosity rover?
-It's totally fine.
+It was totally fine.
 Curiosity does not use solar arrays for power.
 It has a nuclear generator to keep itself powered.

 NEXT: Keeping Watch on Mars

-As Opportunity and Curiosity ride out the storm, NASA will continue to track the tempest from space.
-The Mars Reconnaissance Orbiter is just one of a fleet of spacecraft at the space agency's fingertips to keep a Martian vigil.
+As Opportunity and Curiosity rode out the storm, NASA continued to track the tempest from space.
+And the Mars Reconnaissance Orbiter was just one of a fleet of spacecraft that kept a Martian vigil.

 NASA's MAVEN orbiter, which is built to study the Martian atmosphere, is one vital asset for studying how dust storms actually work on Mars.
-NASA also has the Mars Odyssey orbiter available for follow up observations.
+NASA also had the Mars Odyssey orbiter available for follow-up observations.

 Meanwhile, India's Mars Orbiter Mission spacecraft is also circling the Red Planet.
 The European Space Agency has two orbiters at Mars: The Mars Express spacecraft and the ExoMars Trace Gas Orbiter (another Martian atmosphere mission).
-So there's no lack of coverage in tracking this global Martian dust storm.
+So there was no lack of coverage in tracking this global Martian dust storm.